SamBurgess93/Milestone-1/README.md

 - I would like to thank my mentor, Seun, for her help and constructive feedback throughout the project.
 - I would like to thank Maggie Walsh who took the time and reviewed my project throught the "peer code review" channel on Slack.
 - I would like to extend my deepest gratitude to my brother Ben for entrustng me to make this site for him.
+- I would like to credit Mike Avgeros for the code surrounding the review section.

 [Back to top ⇧](#bb-fitness)

 **This project is for educational use only and was created specifcally for the Code Institute Module of User Centric front end development**